dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/index.md

 apply this manifest using `kubectl apply`

 ```
-# This manfiest installs the Service which gets traffic to the calico-node
+# This manifest installs the Service which gets traffic to the calico-node
 # metrics reporting endpoint.
 apiVersion: v1
 kind: Service